Wi-Fi & Computers at the Library

 Connecting to the Wireless Network

-Locate the wireless network named Champaign_Public_Library and connect to it.
+Locate the wireless network named Champaign_Public_Library or Champaign_Public_Library_DBL at our Douglass Branch and connect to it.
 Once the connection is made, you must open a web browser to read and accept our Internet Use Policy before Internet access is granted.

 Look for outlets under the square power access doors in the floor at our Main Library, along with wall and study carrel locations.
 There are no outlets on our patio — but there is Wi-Fi!